RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

 ---

-Title: Create Active-active databases on Kubernetes
+Title: Create Active-Active databases on Kubernetes
 linkTitle: Create Active-Active databases
 description: This section how to set up an active-active Redis Enterprise database on Kubernetes using the Redis Enterprise Software operator.
 weight: 50